gertrude-app/web/site/app/pages/docs/wicked-an-experiment.md

 description: TODO
 ---

+_NB: This is a draft article, should be published within a few days._

 {% .lead %} **TL;DR**&mdash;In February of 2024, I randomly sampled an exhaustive list of over **167 million** `.com` registrable domains using a combination of manual hueristics and machine learning to test each for pornagraphic content.
 I was able to test a